Our Dance Studio Dance Classes Are All Non-Competitive Welcoming, Invigorating, & Fun!

 For the purpose of proficiency, student may take part in dance recitals, community performances, or contests.

-Dance lessons are typically offered for groups of kids, teens, or adults at various dance skill levels, including pre-beginner dance foundations classes.
-A good class has students assembled by age groups.
+Dance lessons are offered by age group for toddlers age 2.5 -3.5, kids age 3.5-7, children age 8 -11, teens age 11-15, or adults 15+ at various dance skill levels, including pre-beginner dance foundations classes.
+Our classes run in seasons, fall, winter, winter/spring, spring and summer.
+You can enroll at anytime during the season.
 Additionally, teachers may provide private instruction to students.
-Teaching dance needs both teacher modeling and verbal explanations.
+Teaching dance is done with both teacher modeling and verbal explanations.
 Warm-up activities help students get ready for class by getting their bodies ready to learn dancing moves safely.
-For kids to learn how to dance, teachers break down the steps very carefully, repeating steps many times with great patience.
-The final assembly of these components enables pupils to carry out a whole routine.
+For beginners to learn how to dance, teachers break down the steps very carefully, repeating steps many times with great patience.
+The final assembly of these components enables dancers to carry out a whole routine.

 Everyone who takes dance knows that it's benefits include developing elegance and poise, discipline, physical fitness.
 It improves their posture, rhythm, coordination, and ultimately their confidence.
 It's a wonderful place to develop friendships.